Types of Arduino Boards – Quick Comparison on Specification and Features

 Arduino Nano 33 BLE

 There is also another variant of Nana33 BLE available named Arduino Nano 33 BLE Sense with some additional sensors on board.
-Such as 9 axis inertial sensor, humidity and temperature sensor, barometric sensor, microphone, and gesture, proximity, light color, light intensity sensor.
+Such as the 9-axis inertial sensor, humidity and temperature sensor, barometric sensor, microphone, and gesture, proximity, light colour, and light intensity sensor.

 Arduino MKR Zero